ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 For traditional instances and instance groups, there could be a desire to allow two organizations to run jobs on the same underlying instances, but limit each organization's total number of concurrent jobs.
 This can be achieved by creating an instance group for each organization and assigning the value for ``max_concurrent_jobs``.

-For container groups, the controller is generally not aware of the resource limits of the OpenShift cluster.
+For container groups, AWX is generally not aware of the resource limits of the OpenShift cluster.
 There may be limits set on the number of pods on a namespace, or only resources available to schedule a certain number of pods at a time if no auto-scaling is in place.
 Again, in this case, we can adjust the value for ``max_concurrent_jobs``.

 Another parameter available is ``max_forks``.
 This provides additional flexibility for capping the capacity consumed on an instance group or container group.
 This may be used if jobs with a wide variety of inventory sizes and "forks" values are being run.
 This way, you can limit an organization to run up to 10 jobs concurrently, but consume no more than 50 forks at a time.